Autumn-S/Autumn-S/README.md

 👋 Hi there!
 I'm Autumn Sheridan, a former USAF Logistics Analyst turned Developer.
 The problem-solving skills and attention to detail that defined my military career are now channeled into creating elegant, efficient, and user-friendly software solutions.
-I enjoy the challenge of solving new problems and learning new technology.
+I enjoy the challenge of solving new problems.
 Let's connect and collaborate on exciting projects to further push the boundaries of technology! 🚀 <br></br>
 💼 [LinkedIn](https://www.linkedin.com/in/autumn-r-sheridan/)<br></br>

 🔧 Tech Stack: